RIBA North East Student Mentoring Case Study - with JDDK

 North East Student Mentoring takes place from November to March and is offered to undergraduate second year students from both Schools of Architecture at Northumbria University and Newcastle University.

 The mentoring scheme is intended to give students an insight into practice and to enhance their learning experience.
-Last academic year, approximately 100 students applied and 14 Chartered Practices took part in the scheme.
+In the 2016-17 academic year, approximately 100 students applied and 14 Chartered Practices took part in the scheme.

 What were your main reasons for wanting to become a mentor?

 To contribute to progressing the students’ understanding of practice, making the transition from academia to practice less of a shock, as past practitioners did for me as a student.

 What experience do you offer the students that they don’t get at University?

 A comprehensive and immersive experience introducing student to the day to day running of a medium sized practice, exposing them to design, site construction, practice management, contract admin, meeting different client/professional disciplines associated with project delivery and generally experiencing the daily office atmosphere which differs from practice to practice.

 Have your past mentoring experiences allowed you to build up relationships where students have come back to do work experience?

 The practice has participated for the past three years and also has involvement tutoring within the local universities, which certainly allows us to build up relationships with the students.
 As a result some have come back for work experience.